 I am an astrophysicist studying some of the most incredible and energetic objects in the universe: supermassive black holes.

-My research is focused on the evolution and properties of the gas around supermassive black holes, using X-ray spectroscopy observations from telescopes such as NuSTAR, XMM-Newton, and Swift.
-I am also very interested in the infrared espectroscopic analysis and X-ray variability of active galactic nuclei (AGN).
+My research is focused on the evolution and properties of the dust and gas around supermassive black holes, using X-ray spectroscopy observations from telescopes such as NuSTAR, XMM-Newton, and Swift and Infrared facilities as Spitzer and JWST.
 You can see my Research and publicationspages for more details.

-Now, I am a FONDECYT postdoctoral fellow at Universidad Diego Portales (UDP), where I am focusing on studying the structure of dust around the AGN and the supermassive black hole.
-Before joining to UDP, I got my PhD. degree at the Universidad de Valparaiso (Chile) in 2022, and prior to that, I did my Master at the Instituto nacional de pesquisas espaciais in Brazil.
+Now, I am a FONDECYT postdoctoral fellow at Universidad Técnica Federico Santa María (UTFSM), where I am focusing on studying the star formation and the structure of dust around the AGN and the supermassive black hole.
+Before joining to UTFSM, I was postdoctoral Fellow in the Universidad Diego Portales (UDP) and prior that I got my PhD. degree at the Universidad de Valparaiso (Chile) in 2022.
+I did my Master at the Instituto nacional de pesquisas espaciais in Brazil.
 Earlier, I was undergraduate student at Universidad Simon Bolivar, in Venezuela and I worked at Centro de Investigaciones de Astronomia (CIDA).
-You can see my CV for more details (updated April 2025).
+Here you can see my CV for more details (updated April 2025).

 My mail address: yaherdiaz@gmail.com